Richy Hughes: Early life

-Richy Hughes was born in 1974, and attended Coopers' Company and Coborn School in Upminster, Essex.
+Born in 1974, Hughes attended Coopers' Company and Coborn School in Upminster, Essex.
 He regularly wrote and performed end of year revues, and won the school's Prize for Art in 1992.
 He went on to study Illustration at the Kent Institute of Art and Design.

 From an early age Hughes was an active member of the amateur dramatics scene in his home town of Thurrock, starring in numerous roles including Sidney Carton in a musical premiere of A Tale of Two Cities, Riff in West Side Story, and Billy Bigelow in Carousel.

 In 1999, he founded a youth theatre company known as Arts Factory.

 Career

 Early career

 Hughes' break into professional theatre came in 2012, when he entered a song into an open submission for A Song Cycle For Soho at the Soho Theatre.
-The comic song, entitled 'It's What He Would’ve Wanted', written with composer Scott Dean, tells the story of ‘Jimmy The Fox’ whose corpse is ‘borrowed’ from the undertakers on the eve of his funeral for one last bender in Soho.
+The comic song, titled "It's What He Would’ve Wanted", written with composer Scott Dean, tells the story of ‘Jimmy The Fox’ whose corpse is ‘borrowed’ from the undertakers on the eve of his funeral for one last bender in Soho.

 In 2012, he joined the Book, Music, Lyrics professional writers’ workshop.
 Here he honed his lyric-writing craft under the tutelage of such esteemed theatre practitioners as Jeremy Sams, Charles Hart, Tim Sutton, David Firman, Mark Warman, George Stiles and Anthony Drewe.

-2015 – Mr Popper's Penguins
+2015: Mr Popper's Penguins

 Hughes' first professional commissions came after producer Kenny Wax attended a showcase of Book, Music, Lyrics alumni.
-Wax was impressed with Hughes' lyrics and invited him to collaborate on a new family musical adaptation of children's book, Mr Popper's Penguins.
-The production premiered at The Lowry in Manchester in 2015, and has had runs at the Criterion Theatre in London's West End, the New Victory Theater in New York City, and the Seattle Children's Theatre, as well as extensive US and UK tours.
+Wax was impressed with Hughes' lyrics and invited him to collaborate on a new family musical adaptation of children's book Mr Popper's Penguins.
+The production premiered at The Lowry in Manchester in 2015 and has had runs at the Criterion Theatre in London's West End, the New Victory Theater in New York City, and the Seattle Children's Theatre, as well as extensive US and UK tours.
 The show was co-produced by Pins & Needles Productions, Kenny Wax Family Entertainment, and TC Beech, with songs written in collaboration with composer Luke Bateman.

-2017 – Superhero
+2017: Superhero

-At the Book, Music, Lyrics Workshop, Hughes met composer Joseph Finlay and bookwriter Michael Conley, his collaborators on Superhero, which premiered at Southwark Playhouse in June 2017.
-The song 'Don't Look Down', taken from the show won The Stiles and Drew Best New Song Prize in 2015, at an event at the Wyndham's Theatre, produced by Mercury Musical Developments and hosted by Elaine Paige.
-The show went on to win the Off West End Theatre Award (Offie) for best new musical in 2018.
-Micheal Rouse also won the Offie for Best Actor in a Musical for his portrayal of Colin Bradley in the same year.
+At the Book, Music, Lyrics workshop, Hughes met composer Joseph Finlay and bookwriter Michael Conley, his collaborators on Superhero, which premiered at Southwark Playhouse in June 2017.
+The song "Don't Look Down", taken from the show, won The Stiles and Drew Best New Song Prize in 2015 at an event at the Wyndham's Theatre, produced by Mercury Musical Developments and hosted by Elaine Paige.
+The show received the 2018 Offie for best new musical.
+Micheal Rouse received the 2018 Offie for Best Actor in a Musical for his portrayal of Colin Bradley.